 Gordon Sheppard's Radio London photo album

-Gordon was Radio London's promotions manager.
-Together with his secretary, Brenda Cogdell, he set up and organised all the onshore promotional activities.
-These included the Big L shows at the Marquee Club in Wardour Street on Saturday afternoons and Wimbledon Palais on Saturday evenings.
+Gordon Sheppard was Radio London's promotions manager.
+Together with his secretary, Brenda Cogdell, he set up and organised all the onshore promotional activities for the station.
+These included the Big L shows at the Marquee Club in Wardour Street on Saturday afternoons and the Wimbledon Palais on Saturday evenings.
 There were other regular shows at Greenford, Lowestoft and Ramsgate.
 They also ran motor race meetings and stands at events like the Camping and Outdoor Life Exhibition and the Schoolboys and Schoolgirls' Exhibition - both held at Olympia.
-He has very kindly sent us some photographs from his collection.
+In 2003 he very kindly sent us these photographs from his collection.

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys N-P